nhanng19/GitBook/readme.md

 ## INSTALLATION

-You can start collborating with like minded invdividuals by creating an account on our deployed website here.
+You can start collaborating with like minded invdividuals by creating an account on our deployed website here.

 ### TO RUN LOCALLY
 1. Clone/download the code in this repo